WandersonAlves/generator-kube-microservice-node/README.md

 - On one terminal, run `npm run watch:build` to transpile .ts files to .js
 - On another terminal, run `npm run watch:server` to server transpiled .ts files with nodemon
+- Create a .env file in root.
+This file keep some important enviromment variables has:
+  - PORT
+  - MONGO_URL
+  - MONGO_DB

+Edit `src/config/env.ts` with your current needs

 ## Usage